delogix/rowset/README.md

 # rowset

-rowset is a library which provides functionality for data pagination on the clients and executing a SQL Query on the server
+rowset is a library which provides functionality for data pagination with search capabilities on the clients like Angular and executing a SQL Query on the server
-* client sends a JSON request
+* client sends a JSON rowset.Request
-* Server handles the request and executes the SQL Query
+* Server handles the request and executing the SQL Query with search parameters and pagination
-* Server responses with a JSON rowset
+* Server responses with a JSON rowset.Response

 Major concepts are: